pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # keep-after-success = false

 [tikv-importer]
-# "local": The default mode.
+# "local": Physical import mode, used by default.
 It applies to large dataset import, for example, greater than 1 TiB.
 However, during the import, downstream TiDB is not available to provide services.
-# "tidb": You can use this mode for small dataset import, for example, smaller than 1 TiB.
+# "tidb": Logical import mode.
+You can use this mode for small dataset import, for example, smaller than 1 TiB.
 During the import, downstream TiDB is available to provide services.
 # backend = "local"
 # Whether to allow importing data to tables with data.
 The default value is `false`.
 # When you use parallel import mode, you must set it to `true`, because multiple TiDB Lightning instances are importing the same table at the same time.